gregorio-project/hyphen-la/patterns/generation/README.md

 ### `generate-patgen-input.sh`

-This script generates a list of hyphenated words as needed by patgen.
+This script generates a list of hyphenated words as needed by *patgen*.

 #### Usage
 	./generate-patgen-input